the-road-to-graphql/the-road-to-graphql/manuscript/04-graphql-fundamentals/index.md

 The `viewer` object can be used to request data about the currently authorized user.
 Since you are authorized by your personal access token, it should show data about your account.
 The `viewer` is an **object** in GraphQL terms.
 Objects hold data about an entity.
 This data is accessed using a so-called **field** in GraphQL.
 Fields are used to ask for specific properties in objects.
 For instance, the `viewer` object exposes a wide range of fields.
 Two fields for the object--`name` and `url`--were used in the query.
 In its most basic form, a query is just objects and fields, and objects can also be called fields.

-Once you run the query in GraphiQL, you should see output similar to the one below, where your name and url are in the place of mine:
+Once you run the query in GraphiQL, you should see output similar to the one below, where your name and URL are in the place of mine:

 {title="GitHub GraphQL Explorer",lang="json"}
 ~~~~~~~~